ds5110/git-intro/conda.md

 #### Why conda-forge and miniforge?
 Why not anaconda or miniconda?

-* There's been a growing division between Anaconda (proprietary) and conda-forge (open source).
+* There's been a growing division between Anaconda (commercial licensing) and conda-forge (open source).
 The minimal installer for Anaconda is miniconda; it's open source counterpart is miniforge.
   They all use conda, which is open source.